Seeratul/BruniGPT/readme.md

 For HPO I used my usual scaffolding with some slight tweaks available in GPTHPO.py As recommened I will limit my exploration of K to K= 2000 and one K=1 run once best parameters for k=2000 have been found.
+The Parameters I chose to optimize were
+Learning rate, as it limits how "fine" the result can be but also slows down the progress.
+Depth as it is an efficent way to increase complexity.
+And lastly neural embedding size as it is costly but also necessary for performance.
 I decided to first explore Learning rate and the number of layers/depth.
 I got the following result:
 lr/d 2 4 7 9 12